remivisser/Java-StrFSeconds/README.md

 ```

 ## ndecimal | nDecimal
-A positive integer containing the number of decimals applied to the
+A positive integer containing the number of decimals shown.
+Decimals
-smallest timeunit.
-Decimals are shown matching the size of `ndecimal`.
+are shown matching the size of `ndecimal`.
+If `ndecimal` is omitted it
-If `ndecimal` is omitted it defaults to `3`.
+defaults to `3`.

 *Examples:*
 ```